MolochVentures/moloch/README.md

 1. **Voting Shares** are minted and assigned when a new member is accepted into the Guild and provide voting rights on new membership proposals.
 They are non-transferrable, but can be *irreversibly* redeemed on a 1-1 basis for Loot Tokens.
 2. **Loot Tokens** are also minted on a 1-1 basis with Voting Shares when a new member is accepted, but are only disbursed when a member redeems their Voting Shares.
 Loot Tokens are freely transferrable and can at any time be consumed to collect a proportional share of all tokens held by the Guild in the Guild Bank.

 Moloch operates through the submission, voting on, and processing of a series of membership proposals.
-To combat spam, new membership proposals can only be submitted by existing members on behalf of applicants by calling `submitProposal` and require a ~$5,000 ETH deposit.
-An applicant to the Guild requests a certain number of Voting Shares, and in exchange offers either tokens as tribute or pledges to complete some work that benefits the Guild.
+To combat spam, new membership proposals can only be submitted by existing members and require a ~$5,000 ETH deposit.
+Applicants who wish to join must find a Guild member to champion their proposal and have that member call `submitProposal` on their behalf.
+The membership proposal includes the number of Voting Shares the applicant is requesting, and either the set of tokens the applicant is offering as tribute or a pledge that the applicant will complete some work that benefits the Guild.

 All tokens offered as tribute are held in escrow by the `Moloch.sol` contract until the proposal vote is completed and processed.
 If a proposal vote passes, the applicant becomes a member, the Voting Shares requested are minted and assigned to them, and their tribute tokens are deposited into the `GuildBank.sol` contract.
 If a proposal vote is rejected, all tribute tokens are returned to the applicant.
 In either case, the $5,000 ETH deposit is returned to the member who submitted the proposal.

-Proposals are voted on in the order they are received.
+Proposals are voted on in the order they are submitted.
 The *voting period* for each proposal is 7 days.
 During the voting period, members can vote (only once, no redos) on a proposal by calling `submitVote`.
 A new proposal vote starts every day, so there can be a maximum of 7 proposals being voted on at any time (staggered by 1 day).
 Proposal votes are determined by simple majority, with a 50% quorum requirement.

 At the end of the voting period, proposals enter into a 7 day *grace period* before the proposal is processed.
 During the grace period, all Guild members who voted **No** or didn't vote have the opportunity to *ragequit*, turning in their Voting Shares for Loot Tokens by calling `collectLootTokens` and withdrawing their proportional share of tokens from the Guild Bank by calling `redeemLootTokens`.
 Members who voted **Yes** must remain.